JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

+- [ ] simplify player inputs
+- [ ] simplify intersects on player moves. check against monster moves
+- [ ] monster attack player
+- [ ] monster follows player
+- [ ] monster FOV
+- [ ] player FOV
+- [ ] other dungeons
+- [ ] deploy such that it can be used across devices (ideally over internet)
+- [ ] worth looking at [Leafwing input manager](https://github.com/Leafwing-Studios/leafwing-input-manager) for keyboard input handling (and mouse)
+- [ ] spawn_dungeon: should use insert_batch as that is more efficient
+- [ ] how to enable trace logging only for my app (or per module)
 - [x] tunnel between rooms
 - [x] zoom in/out in dungeon or scroll (or both)
 - [x] camera should have its own system